andrewgurn/propaganda/README.md

 7. Configure your display devices (a Raspberry Pi, for exampe) to load propaganda/propaganda.php in Chromium (I haven't really tested it in other browsers)

 # configuring a display device
-A Raspberry Pi works great for this.
+A Raspberry Pi works great for this, but any PC that can run Chromium would work (or any web browser, but my setup script assumes a Chrome-based browser).
 I have included a script in /scripts that will launch propaganda for you in Chromium.
 I would recommend setting up your Pi to run this script automatically at login.

 To do this on an LXDE-based Pi, copy the propagandaStartup.sh script to your home directory (or wherever you want it) and make it executable: